dj-m/CapstoneTwo/README.md

 - I was only able to use one year of admissions and test data.
 It would have been interesting to determine if there're any trends in the data across more than one year of data.

 - The data only contained the performance on tests that are administered to students during a typical school year.
-  - It would be interesting to see how preparatory tests for the SHSAT relate to the number of offers recevied by schools/students.
+  - It would be interesting to see how preparatory tests for the SHSAT relate to the number of offers received by schools/students.
   - Also, looking at any after-school prep programs' impact on the number of offers received, would be interesting.

 ## Project File Structure/Organization ##